 The following table describes the Parallel Coordinates Settings.

-The Events tab provides configurable settings that affect the investigation of events.
-This tab has four sections: Event Search Settings, Reconstruction Settings, Web View Reconstruction Settings, and Reconstruction Cache Settings.
-The following figure shows the Events tab.
+The Legacy Events tab provides configurable settings that affect the investigation of events.
+This tab has five sections: Enable Legacy Events, Event Search Settings, Reconstruction Settings, Web View Reconstruction Settings, and Reconstruction Cache Settings.
+The following figure shows the top part of the Legacy Events tab.

 Event Search Settings

 The Event Search Settings help to limit the number of events scanned when searching in the Events view.